 Currently Woorabinda Aboriginal Shire Council has over 80% unemployment with the majority of jobs in the public administration, health and education fields.
 This is an opportunity to create a local industry and employ people with agricultural, horticultural and food manufacturing interests.

-Greening Australia is also working with the Woorabinda Aboriginal Shire Council, Woorabinda Pastoral Company, Traditional Owners and BHP to establish a Woorabinda Rangers program, which would complement the seed business through employment pathways in plant identification, seed collection and GPS mapping.
+Greening Australia is also working with the Woorabinda Aboriginal Shire Council, Woorabinda Pastoral Company, Traditional Owners and BHP/BMA to establish a Woorabinda Rangers program, which would complement the seed business through employment pathways in plant identification, seed collection and GPS mapping.

 For more information about this story, please feel free to send us an online query.